 Coping with emotional and social effects

-You can have emotional and social effects as well as physical effects after a diagnosis of GTD.
-This may include dealing with difficult emotions, such as sadness, guilt and related feelings of responsibility, anxiety, or anger, or managing your stress level.
-Because GTD is connected to pregnancy, you may have feelings of grief or loss related to your pregnancy or to your fertility in general.
-Sometimes, patients have problems expressing how they feel to their loved ones.
+You can have emotional and social effects after a diagnosis of GTD.
+This may include dealing with a variety of emotions, such as sadness, guilt and related feelings of responsibility, anxiety, or anger, or managing your stress level.
+Because GTD is connected to pregnancy, you may have feelings of grief or loss related to your pregnancy or to your fertility.
+Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 Treatment for GTD can be expensive.
-It is often a big source of stress and anxiety for women with GTD and their families.
+It may be a source of stress and anxiety for patients and their families.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their care.
-For some people, the high cost stops them from following or completing their treatment plan.
+For some people, the high cost of medical care stops them from following or completing their treatment plan.
 This can put their health at risk and may lead to higher costs in the future.
 Patients and their families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations in a separate part of this website.

-Family members and friends often play an important role in taking care of a woman with GTD.
+Family members and friends often play an important role in taking care of a patient with GTD.
 This is called being a caregiver.
 Caregivers can provide physical, practical, and emotional support to the patient, even if they live far away.
 Being a caregiver can also be stressful and emotionally challenging.
 One of the most important tasks for caregivers is caring for themselves.